The Next Evolution

 Why the next phase of technology development must place the individual human — not the organisation, not the average user — at the centre of every design decision.

-For over three decades Neil Catton has worked at the point where large organisations meet complex technology decisions.
+For thirty-nine years Neil Catton has worked at the point where large organisations meet complex technology decisions.
 That vantage point keeps producing the same observation: the problem is almost always systemic, not individual.
 People are not failing to use the system correctly.
 The system is failing them.

-The writing that follows from that — across The Next Evolution, The Cognitive Crucible, and The Shadow System — applies three tests to every technology claim: does it assist?
+The writing that follows from that — across three books, one ebook, and a Substack — applies three tests to every technology claim: does it assist?
 Does it genuinely augment?
 Does it adapt to the specific human in front of it?

 Full biographyWhy the next phase of technology development must place the individual human — not the organisation, not the average user — at the centre of every design decision.

-Read →Strategic technology counsel for boards, executive teams, and investors navigating complex decisions about AI, organisational systems, and long-term technology direction.
+Read the essays on SubstackStrategic technology counsel for boards, executive teams, and investors navigating complex decisions about AI, organisational systems, and long-term technology direction.

 Keynotes and panel contributions on technology ethics, human-centred design, and the gap between what organisations build and what people actually need.